muratk3n/thirdwave/en/README.md

 ---

-The apocalptic scenes in *Oblivion* look great.
-Cruise played in some good scifi.
+The apocalptic scenes in *Oblivion* look great. .

 ---